 equals Sim Check

 .
-If it does, then the value of isSIMCheckSupported
+If it does, the value of isSIMCheckSupported

 is set to true